-Celebrate the arrival of spring and join us for Free Day at the Parks on Saturday, April 26th.
-This popular tradition, held during Earth Day week, is a great opportunity to explore the natural beauty of our county parks with your friends and family!
+Celebrate the arrival of spring and join us for Free Day at the Parks on Saturday, April 25th.
+This popular tradition, is a great opportunity to explore the natural beauty of our county parks with your friends and family!

 Arrowhead Park